 As the autumnal nights draw in, we look to our surroundings for this recipe.
 What other great way of spending an afternoon with the kids than blackberry picking?
 That’s the beauty of living in the Norfolk countryside – blackberries are to be found all around us at this time of year, offering a readily accessible FREE ingredient to our recipes.
 With the sharpness of the berries and bakers, this apple blackberry tart recipe finds it sweetness from the yummy creamy custard that we serve it with.

-Apple Blackberry Tart Recipe with a Twist
+Apple Blackberry Tart Recipe

 For the Pastry:

 230g Wholemeal flour

 230g Plain flour

 100ml cold water (approx.)